hivedb/docs/custom-objects/create_adapter_manually.md

 !> Test your custom `TypeAdapter` thoroughly.
 If it does not work correctly, it may corrupt your box.

 It is very easy to implement a `TypeAdapter`.
 Keep in mind that `TypeAdapter`s have to be immutable!
-Here is the `DataTimeAdapter` used by Hive internally:
+Here is the `DateTimeAdapter` used by Hive internally:

 ```dart
 class DateTimeAdapter extends TypeAdapter<DateTime> {